Here’s help to correct your Equifax credit file

 Equifax provides fast and friendly help if you are concerned about information on your Equifax Credit Report or have a dispute regarding inaccurate information.
 We can guide you through each step necessary to resolve any disputes about information held in your Equifax credit report, to help ensure it is swiftly resolved.

 What should I do if there is a mistake on my Equifax credit report?

 If you have a copy of your Equifax credit report and you think there is something wrong, it is important you get this corrected.
 Why?
 The information on your Equifax credit report impacts your Equifax credit score and can contribute to whether or not you might be accepted for a loan, credit card or a credit account such as a mobile phone or electricity contract.

 1. Contact the credit provider

-Equifax offers a free service investigating the accuracy of information on your credit report that is in dispute or you think needs fixing.
+Equifax offers a free service investigating the accuracy of information on your Equifax credit report that is in dispute or you think needs correcting.

 Here’s how it works: